swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 MyModel?()
 ```

 In addition to this we should update the forthcoming API Guidelines to provide guidence on when and when-not to use falliable initilisers and throwing initilisers.
 Currently the decision behind the error handling system in swift is burried in the Swift Repo.
-I think it would benefit the community to have a consistent approach to error handling applied across all API especially the inilizers.
+I think it would benefit the community to have a consistent approach to error handling applied across all API especially the initizers.